AppliedStat/AppliedStat.github.io/_teaching/2020S-teaching1-linear.md

 Description
 ======
-+ Linear Algebra (IE-15570) will focus on basic concepts and theories of linear algebra with engineering applications.  <br />
++ Engineering Linear Algebra (IE-15570) will focus on basic concepts and theories of linear algebra with engineering applications.  <br />
 + Basic topics covered in this class include basic vector and matrix representations, determinant, solution of a system of linear equations, independence/dependence concepts, vector space/subspace, etc.
-+ In addition, we will also study various applied topics such as linear transformation, eigen-value/eigen-vector, diagonalization, inner product space, Gram Schmidt orthogonalization, least squares problems, etc.
++ In addition, we will also study various applied topics such as linear transformation, eigen-value/eigen-vector, diagonalization, inner product space, Gram-Schmidt orthogonalization, least squares problems, etc.

 + The popular [R statistical language](https://www.r-project.org/)
   will be handled in this class.